B I O

-Based in Setúbal. laptop experimentalist, sound and visual artist, teacher graduated in sound and film directing with a phd in computer music.
+Based in Setúbal, Portugal.
+Researcher, teacher, electronic experimentalist, sound and visual artist, graduated in sound and film directing with a phd in computer music.

 He started performing music and working with contemporary dance by the mid 80's.
 Since then, he has created extensively for dance, theatre, video, installations and cross media platforms.
 Collaborations with collectives and creators such as Mark Haim, Coogan Dancers, Vera Mantero, Errequeerre, Mónica Calle, Paulo Ribeiro, João Galante, João Samões, Annabelle Bonnery, Stephanie Thiersch, La Macana, Guillermo Weickert and Rui Horta.
 With Rui Horta he created the music for LP and the widely acclaimed and prized Pixel, among other works.
-With the Spanish choreographer Guillermo Weickert, he directed the also acclaimed and prized Go With The Flow, a dance stage adaptation of Flow.
+With the Spanish choreographer Guillermo Weickert, among several musical compositions, he directed the also acclaimed and prized Go With The Flow, a dance stage adaptation of his cd Flow.